Spike Lee Puts Gun Violence on Blast in CHI-RAQ

 So incase y’all are not hip to Lysistrata…homegirl persuades the women of the Spartan and Trojan gangs to swear off sex with their men until the fighting ceases.

-What I adore about Spike is that he always keeps it real and cast actors that are not only at the top of their game, but are physically reflective of the people of color I see when I walk out my front door.
+What I adore about Lee is the always keeps it real and cast actors not only at the top of their game, but are physically reflective of the people of color I see when I walk out my front door.
 It’s written in prose just as the Greek fables are told and your really have to pay attention to catch the ingenious quips in the dialogue.
 Trust me it is well worth the journey.

 It was also refreshing to see some old Spike Lee Joint fav’s who quite frankly without Spike casting them in “Do The Right Thing”, “Mo Better Blues”, “Jungle Fever” and more it may have taken us a little longer to be introduced to their talents (Wesley Snipes, Samuel L. Jackson, Roger Guenveur Smith).